 Chronic tingling and numbness in the fingers and hands can be the first sign of a vascular disorder.
 Caused when blood flow is limited or blocked within the arm, vascular disorders of the arm and shoulder can be complex and difficult to diagnose.
 At Wake Forest Baptist Health, we offer advanced diagnostic tests and treatments.

 Peripheral Vascular Disease: Why Choose Wake Forest?

-Our collaborative approach with the Wake Forest Vascular Center ensures that our patients receive comprehensive one-stop care from diagnosis to rehabilitation.
+Our collaborative approach with the Wake Forest Heart and Vascular Center ensures that our patients receive comprehensive one-stop care from diagnosis to rehabilitation.
 We offer:

 - Microangiology Lab: Wake Forest Baptist Medical Center is home to one of the only microangiology labs in the world.
 The specialized technology used there helps doctors study the blood vessels in your arm to diagnose the root causes of pain.
 Learn more about our microangiology lab.